-[03612544] [server:TransactionServer] Completion: TransactionServer_ServerStateMachine_busy
+[03612544] [server:TransactionServer] Completion: TransactionServer_ServerStateMachine_busy [03612562] Waiting for Trigger

 We can broadcast events by double-clicking on the item listed in the Simulation Events window.
 Alternatively, we can type a command string in the text field of the Simulation window (underneath the toolbar).